victorbowker/election-blog/content/post/2024-10-12-blog-post-7/index.md

 # Ad Tone

 Its safe to say that if you are interested enough in the election to read this blog then you probably have seen a campaign ad or two.

-## Embedding a YouTube Video
+In the case you have not, let me show you a somewhat hostile commercial released by the Biden Campaign, a few weeks prior to Biden's stepping down from the race.

 <iframe width="560" height="315"
         src="https://www.youtube.com/embed/MOEMX6_A8MM"